AvolitesLtd/TitanManual/docs/effects/editing-shapes-and-effects.md

 function (see
 [Using Parts of Existing Cues - the Include Function](../cues/editing-cues.md#using-parts-of-existing-cues-the-include-function)).

-Once the cue is loaded into the programmer using \<Include\>, if more than one shape is running in the programmer, you can select which one is connected to the control wheels using Shape option \[Edit\].
+Once the cue is loaded into the programmer using <Keys.HardKey>Include</Keys.HardKey>, if more than one shape is running in the programmer, you can select which one is connected to the control wheels using Shape option \[Edit\].